ttvd/erlang-houdini-engine-nif/README.md

 # Goal.

-Main goal of this project is to be able to run Houdini Engine instance (and perform asset cooking) on an Erlang (as well as Elixir) node.
+Main goal of this project is to be able to run Houdini Engine instance (and be able to perform asset instantiation, cooking, etc) on an Erlang (as well as Elixir) node.

 # Before building.